alibaba/kt-connect/docs/zh-cn/guide/quickstart.md

 00:00AM INF KtConnect start at <PID>
 ... ...
 --------------------------------------------------------------
- Now you can access your service by header 'KT-VERSION: feo3x'
+ Now you can access your service by header 'VERSION: feo3x'
 --------------------------------------------------------------
 ```